MisterTea/EternalTerminal/README.md

 brew install MisterTea/et/et
 ```

+If the install fails on including csignal, see https://github.com/MisterTea/EternalTerminal/issues/662#issuecomment-2408889829

 Then if you want a daemon to launch `etserver` on every boot:

 On m1 (Apple Silicon) Macs: